EthanDCR/pi-nas-app/README.md

 ## why does this exist

-no airdrop when you have mixed os's. a decent NAS is expensive.  all my homies cloud storage . plus fun.
+no airdrop when you have mixed os's. a decent NAS is expensive.  all my homies hate cloud storage . plus fun.

 ## tech stack